Anaphite/Data-Logging/README.md

 Follow the python menu provided, all data will be written to the corresponding google sheets document as well as a data file on the pi.

 ## Updating Code
-Will update the code from this github repository, if anything is changed here it will be changed on the pi
+Will update the code from this github repository, if anything is changed here it will be changed on the pi.
+2 Programs updateTempPi.py for updating the Temperature Raspberry pi, updateVOCPi.py for the VOC Pi Zero.Runt he relevant one for the Pi you are dealing with.

 ```
+python3 updateTempPi.py
-python3 updateAPI.py
+python3 updateVOCPi.py
 ```

 ## Built With